-Whether you’re a born-and-raised Hong Kong kid or a newbie to this bustling city, the Mid-Autumn Festival is a great holiday to celebrate with the family!
-There’s no doubt the 2020 Mid-Autumn festivities will look a bit different this time around as the famous Tai Hang Fire Dragon Dance and the public Lantern Festivals have sadly been cancelled.
-But, this traditional festival is all about bringing the family together, so you can still celebrate the long weekend and encourage your kids to get involved with at-home activities.
-We’ve got the lowdown on the history and the food you can enjoy with the whole gang.
-Here’s our 2020 Mid-Autumn Festival Guide for families in Hong Kong.
+The Hong Kong Mid-Autumn Festival is a great holiday to celebrate with the family whether you’re a born-and-raised 852 kid or a newbie to this bustling city.
+This traditional festival is all about bringing the family together, eating plenty of mooncakes and encouraging your kids to get involved with at-home activities.
+We’ve got the lowdown on the history and customs that goes together with the Moon Festival so you can enjoy it with the whole gang.
+Here’s our 2023 Mid-Autumn Festival Guide for families in Hong Kong.

-Mid-Autumn Festival is one of the most colourful and quaint events in Hong Kong.
-It lights up the city with bright lanterns, light shows and fiery dragon dances.
+Mid-Autumn Festival is one of the most colourful events in Hong Kong, lighting up the city with bright lanterns, light shows and fiery dragon dances.

-Throughout Hong Kong, you’ll find lanterns strung about ready to celebrate Mid-Autumn Festival.
-Typically, Hong Kong is never one to shy away from celebrating local customs on a grand scale.
+Throughout Hong Kong, you’ll find lanterns strung about ready to celebrate the Mid-Autumn Festival.
+Typically, Hong Kong is never one to shy away from celebrating local customs on a grand scale!

-The Fire Dragon Dance is cancelled this year, but make note to bring the family along in the future as it’s touted as one of the most important events to experience over the holiday.
-Definitely one to cross off your Hong Kong bucket list!
-The Fire Dragon Dance that draws the large crowds for its liveliness, origin and reputation is found in the heart of Tai Hang village.
-In the meantime, show your kids this YouTube clip to get them in the spirit and show them what it is all about.
+The Fire Dragon Dance is one of the most important events to experience over the holiday — definitely one to cross off your Hong Kong bucket list!
+The Fire Dragon Dance draws the largest crowds for its liveliness, origin and reputation and is found in the heart of Tai Hang village.

 This traditional dance dates back to the 19th century when the Tai Hang villagers were dealing with catastrophe after catastrophe.
 From a raging typhoon to an awful plague, followed by an alleged python eating their livestock, the Tai Hang villagers simply couldn’t get a break.
 To get out of this bout of bad luck, a soothsayer said they needed to perform a fire dance for three days and three nights during the Mid-Autumn Festival.
 So the villagers created a large dragon made out of straw and then covered it with incense to ward off evil spirits.
 Along with loud firecrackers and drummers, the villagers danced for three days and, truth be told, the plague ceased.

-In normal times, you can catch this fiery and smoky performance every year in the back streets of Tai Hang village.
-We’re talking about 300 performers, 7,000 incense sticks and a 67 metre-long dragon that will leave you in a wide-eyed trance!
+You can catch this fiery and smoky performance every year in the back streets of Tai Hang village.
+We’re talking about 300 performers, 7,000 incense sticks and a 67-metre-long dragon that will leave you in a wide-eyed trance!

-Hong Kong pulls out all the stops when it comes to the intricately-decorated and beautifully-designed lanterns that are on display across various neighbourhoods all over the city.
+Hong Kong pulls out all the stops when it comes to the intricately decorated and beautifully designed lanterns that are on display across various neighbourhoods all over the city.
 Besides the brightly lit lanterns, there are usually game stalls, palm reading and even traditional stage shows.
-This is truly the quintessential family activity to do over the holiday so mark your diaries for next year.
-Don’t forget your cameras and better yet, buy your kids their own lanterns at the stalls (which come in all shapes and sizes including their favourite Disney character!) to add to the fun.
+Don’t forget your cameras and better yet, buy your kids their own Mid-Autumn lanterns at the stalls (which come in all shapes and sizes including their favourite Disney character!) to add to the fun.

 The largest and most popular carnival is found in Victoria Park in Causeway Bay but there are usually lantern carnivals spread throughout Hong Kong.